 An ABA-Approved Online Law Degree Program

 JDinteractive is taught by Syracuse University College of Law faculty to the same high standards as Syracuse’s residential JD program.
-JDi is an ABA-approved flexible online law degree option designed for talented students who cannot relocate to law school because of work or family commitments.
+JDi is an ABA-accredited, hybrid online JD program designed for students who desire a high-caliber legal education with maximum flexibility.
 The program combines real-time, live online class sessions with self-paced instruction, on-campus courses, and experiential learning opportunities.

 Just some of the advantages of studying law through JDinteractive: